rahulyhg/comingoo-backend/README.md

 # Backend API
-MongoDB passward is not include.
+MongoDB passward is not included.
 To run the program locally get password and add to config->db.js->paste in the password field

 ## Run
-Clone the project then do `npm i`
-Then do `npm start`
+Clone the project then do `npm i` then do `npm start` to run the server.

 ## REST API List